c6shi/calorie-analysis/README.md

 | 4.0 - 4.5         | 235.6  | 299.2  |  359.3  |  388.3  | 440.85 |
 | 4.5 - 5.0         | 215.5  | 293.6  |  348.5  |  386.3  | 444.6  |

-<iframe src="assets/pivot_bars.html" width=1000 height=600 frameBorder=0></iframe>
 There is a general trend in an increase of median calories as the number of steps increases.
 This indicates that recipes with more steps seem to have higher calories according to this dataset.
 Among each interval of steps, the average rating does not vary much in median of calories, but for each average rating bin (except for 1.5-2.0) there is an increase in median calories with an increase in steps.
+This is more easily visualized in the bar chart below.

+<iframe src="assets/pivot_bars.html" width=1000 height=600 frameBorder=0></iframe>

 ---
 ## Assessment of Missingness
 #### NMAR
 We believe that the `average_rating` column is NMAR.
-The values of `average_rating` may be missing if any rating for a recipe was 0 (which we then replaced with `np.nan`).
-Thus, it depends on the individual ratings itself.
+The values of `average_rating` may be missing if any rating for a recipe was 0 (which we then replaced with `np.nan` in the data cleaning steps) as this would affect the computation of the average because taking the average of values where at least one value is nan results in an average that is also nan.
+Thus, it depends on the individual ratings itself which in turn makes the missingness of `average_rating` dependent on its values.
+Hence, it is NMAR.

 The `average_rating` column could become MAR if we had included the `rating` column from the interactions dataset.

 #### MAR/MCAR
 The column with the most missing values was the `average_rating` column (2,609 missing values!).
 We determined that it was MAR on `calories` and MCAR on `sodium_%`.

-MAR on `calories`
+**MAR on `calories`**
 - $H_0$: The missingness of `average_rating` **does not depend** on `calories`.
 - $H_1$: The missingness of `average_rating` **does depend** on `calories`.
 - test statistic: absolute difference in means